-At 3530 meters, Sama Gaun where you will find six guesthouses.
+At 3530 meters, Sama Gaun you will find six guesthouses.
 These guesthouses have Vsat phone services.
-You NTC sim card may work here but not everywhere because of the limited signals.
+Your NTC sim card may work here but not everywhere because of the limited signals.

 But, you will have easy access to Wifi in the village using the internet.

 At Samdo, you will not find telephone services in the tea houses.
-Nor, your NTC/Ncell sim card works here.
+Nor, does your NTC/Ncell sim card work here.

-However, you will get to enjoy Wifi services after paying extra charges in three teahouses houses in this region.
+However, you will get to enjoy Wifi services after paying extra charges for three teahouses houses in this region.

-At this place, you will be completely cut-off from the telephone and internet services.
+At this place, you will be completely cut off from telephone and internet services.
 The two tea houses available in the place neither have satellite phones nor access to Wifi.